anuk1998/Tiriande-1/Snarl/Planning/plan.md

     * `void moveCharacter(Tile moveLocation)` -- moves a character to the given Tile location
     * In addition, getters and setters will also be included for the object fields

 There will be a `Player` class that implements the `Character` interface.

-* It will contain all the same `Character` interface fields and methods, in addition to unique ones specified below, pertaining to player attributes:
+It will contain all the same `Character` interface fields and methods, in addition to unique ones specified below, pertaining to player attributes:
     * `boolean isExpelled` -- indicates whether or not the player has been expelled
 * The class methods will include:
     * `void expelPlayer(boolean expel)` -- formally expels player by evaluating its field to expelled
     * Getters and setters will be included

 Even though code for the adversaries will be supplied to us in a tournament, we must be able to provide a framework for supporting these adversaries.
 There will be an `Adversary` interface that extends the `Character` interface.
 There can be different types of adversary classes such as zombies or ghosts that implement this interface.
-* The interface fields will include all the fields from the `Character` interface.
+The interface fields will include all the fields from the `Character` interface.
+It will also include getters and setters.
-* The interface methods will include: Getters and setters will be included

-The game software will consist of tiles, rooms, hallways, and levels, all part of a 2D dungeon crawler.
+The game software will consist of tiles, rooms, and levels, all part of a 2D dungeon crawler.
 That can be represented by the following structure using a `DungeonCrawler` class.
 * The `DungeonCrawler` class fields include:
     * `Set<Level> allLevels` -- a set of all the levels in that game
     * `Set<Player> players` -- a set of all the players (up to four in size) playing in that game